flpymonkey/idb/doc/filtering.md

 ## Frontend

+We designed the filter functionality to apply to attributes of all three models based on what users would want to filter by.
+Some of these include filtering by state for national parks, the number of likes for photos, and the prices for cameras.

 Our frontend filtering logic is to put specific values from the api call into specific keys in the JSON named `filter1` and `filter2`.
 We can then pass these to our `GridPage` component, which will pass this information into the `FilterDropdown` and `ResetDropdown`